LumaddT/testatrice/README.md

 The server can be reached at `localhost:4747` and `localhost:4748`.
 Logs are stored in `./logs/server.log`.
+A user with server admin privileges is created in the database with username `Admin` and password `password`.
-After the initial ocnfiguration the server can be started by running only the `podman run` commands.
+After the initial configuration the server can be started by running only the `podman run` commands.

 To stop the containers run:
 ```